-- Compliance with the Deed Restriction by the Grantee and the Grantee's successors and adherence of all elements of the SMP; - All Engineering Controls must be operated and maintained as specified in this SMP; - All Engineering Controls on the Controlled Property must be inspected at a frequency and in a manner defined in this SMP; - Groundwater monitoring must be performed as defined in this SMP; - Data and information pertinent to Site Management for the Controlled Property must be reported at the frequency and in a manner defined in this SMP; - The Controlled Property (Site) may be used for commercial use only, provided the long-term Engineering and Institutional Controls included in this SMP are employed; - The Controlled Property may not be used for a higher level of use, such as residential use without an amendment or extinguishment of the Deed Restriction; - Use of groundwater underlying the Controlled Property is prohibited without treatment rendering it safe for the intended purpose; - If a newly constructed building or any substantial reconstruction or replacement of the building on the existing slab is constructed, a vapor barrier will be installed between the underlying soil and the lowest level floor or slab.
-In addition, an indoor air monitoring plan will be developed as part of any new building; - On-site environmental monitoring devices must be protected and replaced as necessary to ensure proper functioning in the manner specified in this SMP; - Engineering Controls may not be discontinued without an amendment of extinguishment of the Deed Restriction; - Vegetable gardens and farming on the Controlled Property are prohibited; - All future activities on the Controlled Property that will disturb residual contaminated material are prohibited unless they are conducted in accordance with the soil management provisions in this SMP; and

-• Grantor agrees to submit to NYSDEC a written statement that certifies, under penalty of perjury, that: (1) controls employed at the Controlled Property are unchanged from the previous certification or that any changes to the controls were approved by the NYSDEC; and, (2) nothing has occurred that impairs the ability of the controls to protect public health and environment or that constitute a violation or failure to comply with the SMP.
+- Compliance with the Deed Restriction by the Grantee and the Grantee's successors and adherence of all elements of the SMP and SMP Addendum; - All Engineering Controls must be operated and maintained as specified in this SMP Addendum; - All Engineering Controls on the Controlled Property must be inspected at a frequency and in a manner defined in this SMP Addendum; - Data and information pertinent to Site Management for the Controlled Property must be reported at the frequency and in a manner defined in this SMP Addendum; - The Controlled Property (Site) may be used for commercial use only, provided the long-term Engineering and Institutional Controls included in this SMP Addendum are employed; - The Controlled Property may not be used for a higher level of use, such as residential use without an amendment or extinguishment of the Deed Restriction; - Use of groundwater underlying the Controlled Property is prohibited without treatment rendering it safe for the intended purpose; - If a newly constructed building or any substantial reconstruction or replacement of the building on the existing slab is constructed, a vapor barrier will be installed between the underlying soil and the lowest level floor or slab.
+In addition, an indoor air monitoring plan will be developed as part of any new building; - Engineering Controls may not be discontinued without an amendment of extinguishment of the Deed Restriction; - Vegetable gardens and farming on the Controlled Property are prohibited; - All future activities on the Controlled Property that will disturb residual contaminated material are prohibited unless they are conducted in accordance with the soil management provisions in this SMP Addendum; and, - Grantor agrees to submit to NYSDEC a written statement that certifies, under penalty of perjury, that: (1) controls employed at the Controlled Property are unchanged from the previous certification or that any changes to the controls were approved by the NYSDEC; and, (2) nothing has occurred that impairs the ability of the controls to protect public health and environment or that constitute a violation or failure to comply with the SMP and SMP Addendum.
 NYSDEC retains the right to access such Controlled Property at any time to evaluate the continued maintenance of any and all controls.
 This certification shall be submitted annually, or an alternate period of time that NYSDEC may allow.
 This annual statement must be certified by an expert that the NYSDEC finds acceptable.